freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-18-rose-complex-types.markdown

 ./typeInfoFromFunctionParameters function_param_ex.cxx
 ```

 After 3,506 compiler generated functions, we see our own function declaration `foo` (and `main`).
 Note that the `foo` function is overloaded, but the translator has no issue identifying them as separate entities.
 In each case, we are able to print the parameter types.

 ## C. Resolving Overloaded Functions ##
 In this section, we will look at a translator that reads an application (the same `function_param_ex.cxx` source code as above) and reposts on the mapping between function calls and function declarations.
 This is trivial since all overloaded function resolution is done within the frontend and so need not be computed (this is because all type resolution is done in the frontend and stored in the AST explicitly).
-Other compiler infrastructures often require this to be figured out from the AST, when type resolution is unavailable, and while not too hard for C, this is particularly complex for C++ (due to overlapping and type promotion within function arguments).
+Other compiler infrastructures often require this to be figured out from the AST, when type resolution is unavailable, and while not too hard for C, this is particularly complex for C++ (due to overloading and type promotion within function arguments).

 #### Example ####
 This translator is known as `resolveOverloadedFunction` and is available at